jasp-stats/jasp-desktop/Resources/Help/analyses/BainAncovaBayesian.md

 - When you tick model constraints a box opens in which you can specify the hypotheses you want to evaluate.
 You need to adhere to the following specification rules:

 1. Place each hypothesis on a separate line.
 2. The levels of the ONE factor are referred to as follows: `factor.levelname`.
 If, for example, there is a factor age with levels y, m, o.
-They are reffered to using `agey`, `agem`, and `ageo`, respectively.
+They are referred to using `agey`, `agem`, and `ageo`, respectively.
 3. Linear combinations of parameters must be specified adhering to the following rules:
 - Each parameter name is used at most once.
 - Each parameter name may or may not be pre-multiplied with a number.